 14. Stay active.
 Another health habit that covers nearly every aspect of your life!
 Staying active keeps your eyes healthy too.
 Diabetes and macular degeneration are two diseases that can cause permanent vision loss, and studies have shown that both are affected by body fat percentage and levels of activity.

 15. Be aware.
 Pay attention to how your eyes feel, and how your vision is doing.
 Here’s a handy infographic of what to look for, and what it might mean.
-For example, if you notice fluctuating vision, you’ll learn it can be caused by some surprising things.
+For example, you may learn that fluctuating vision can be caused by some surprising things.

 16. BONUS 1: Find out if LASIK or other refractive surgery is right for you.
 For me, being a contact lens “abuser” (see #7) meant I was always in danger of permanent cornea damage.
 Getting LASIK when I was 21 was a vision saver in more ways than one!
 It also gave me the freedom to do all kinds of active things (see #14).